Categories

 Arranging for the right mix of properly serviced, portable sanitation equipment to be available for highway construction crews on the move while providing workers with safety, comfort, and productivity – can be a challenge.
 Not every portable sanitation provider is equipped to be mobile, follow the crew along the road, or have the extensive amount of equipment needed for a large project.

-United Site Services (USS) has a long history of providing portable sanitation equipment to roadway work sites and offers a full line of temporary site services, including trailer mounted restrooms that can easily move along with the highway work crew, portable restrooms, hand hygiene solutions, temporary fence and barricades, trailer solutions, and more.
+United Site Services has a long history of providing portable sanitation equipment to roadway work sites and offers a full line of temporary site services, including trailer mounted restrooms that can easily move along with the highway work crew, portable restrooms, hand hygiene solutions, temporary fence and barricades, trailer solutions, and more.

 We have the largest inventory of equipment in the business with coast-to-coast coverage and supported by a team of 4,000 background-checked and drug-tested employees.
 Highways are the backbone of our country and at United Site Services our skilled professionals know road infrastructure comes in all shapes and sizes.